DaveDangereux/GiraffeTools/README.md

 The intended usage is to scan through the list and select words that describe your experience.
-Although the lists may seem lengthy, it may be surprising how quick the process can be when the intention is to describe *immediate* experience, with users often describing the words as standing out, feeling right or being obvious when suggested.
+Although the lists may seem lengthy, it may be surprising how quick the process can be when the intention is to describe *immediate* experience, with users often describing the words as 'standing out', 'feeling right' or otherwise being obvious when suggested.

-Feelings can be toggled on or off and needs can be toggled through off, met (green) and unmet (red) states.
+Feelings can be toggled `on` or `off` and Needs can be toggled through `off`, `met` (green) and `unmet` (red) states.

-Once words have been selected, the view can be changed to display only **selected** words, words describing **met** needs and words describing **unmet** needs.
-The selection can also be reset and a dark mode is included for late-night empathic introspection.
+Once words have been selected, the view can be changed to display only `selected` words, words describing `met` needs and words describing `unmet` needs.
+The selection can also be `reset` and a dark mode is included for late-night empathic introspection.